 RIBA North East acts as a co-ordinating body between chartered architects, allied building professionals and the public in the North East.
 The overarching aim is the advancement of architecture and the delivery of high standards of design and fitness for purpose within the built environment.

-- Equality, Diversity and Inclusion (EDI):
+- Equity, Diversity and Inclusion (EDI):

-Led by Regional Council member Sarah Stead from Studio Stead.
-This group supports all small practices in the region and helps share knowledge between them. - Young Architectural Practitioners' Forum (YAPF)
+This group supports small practices and sole practioners in the region and helps share knowledge between them through events and activities. - Young Architectural Practitioners' Forum (YAPF)

 Led by Regional Council member Andra Antone from Ryder Architecture.
-The YAPF has been developed primarily to promote and support young architectural practitioners during their first eight years of qualification in the North East region.
+The YAPF has been developed primarily to promote and support young architectural practitioners during their first ten years of qualification in the North East region.

 Twitter: @RIBANorthEast